NathanCheshire/StudentScraper/README.md

 # StudentScraper
 ## By Nathan Cheshire

-Student Scraper is a web scraping tool that uses Python and Selenium to scrape student details from MSU's myState directory.
+Student Scraper is a web scraping tool that uses Python and Selenium to scrape student details from MSU's student directory.

-logindata.txt should exist in the top level directory and contain your netid and password in the following format: `netid,password`.
+## Setup

+For this stack make sure you can execute python scripts and have Docker Desktop installed.
+We're going to use Docker for the Postgres instance and python for general purpose scripting.
+Additionally, I have provided a `PostgresSetup.bat` which will do all the work of setting up Postgres and creating the appropriate database and table.

+After the Postgres intance is up and running in a Docker container and you have ensured the database and table were created successfully, place your username and password for MyState inside of `Keys/state.key` in the format: `netid,password`.
+This will be used with selenium to send a DUO push to obtain cookies which will allow the sending of mass POST requests.

+Lastly, assuming everything else is setup, you may invoke `python Poster.py` which will begin the POST sequence and insertions into the Postgres database.

 ## Method 1: WebCrawling via StudentCrawler.py